 As Transport Minister, Mr. Collenette, was proud to have authored a major policy document, Straight Ahead, which charted a course for Canadian transportation policy over the next decade.
-In addition he was able to initiate a number of legislative changes, including the Canada Marine Act as well as amendments to the Competition Act to deal with the restructuring of the Canadian airline industry.
+In addition, he was able to initiate several legislative changes, including the Canada Marine Act and amendments to the Competition Act to deal with the restructuring of the Canadian airline industry.

 Perhaps the most challenging period of his career was overseeing Canada’s response to the terrorist attacks of September 11th, 2001, and the subsequent issues related to transportation security.
 On Mr. Collenette’s direction, the skies over Canada and the Canadian administered portion of the Atlantic Ocean were closed to all commercial and private air traffic.
-In the space of a few hours, 226 wide-bodied jets with 33,000 people aboard landed at Canadian airports, mainly in the less populated areas of the east coast.
+In the space of a few hours, 226 wide-bodied jets were ordered to land at Canadian airports, mainly in the less populated areas of the east coast.
 In the

 From 1987-1991, while in the private sector, Mr. Collenette also worked in a volunteer capacity for the National Democratic Institute, Washington, D.C.
-He was involved in democratic development projects and election monitoring in Haiti, Chile, Romania and the Czech Republic.
-Since leaving elected politics in 2004 he has resumed his association with NDI and served as Co-Leader of its observer mission to the Ukrainian presidential run-off election on November 21st, 2004, as Co-Leader of the parliamentary elections assessment mission for Pakistan in May 2007 and as Co-Leader of the parliamentary elections assessment mission for Ukraine in 2010.
+He was involved in democratic development projects and election monitoring in Haiti, Chile, Romania, and the Czech Republic.
+Upon leaving elected politics in 2004 he resumed his association with NDI and served as Co-Leader of its observer mission to the Ukrainian presidential run-off election on November 21st, 2004, as Co-Leader of the parliamentary election’s assessment mission for Pakistan in May 2007 and Co-Leader of the municipal elections assessment mission for Ukraine in October 2010.